 Lowering the Mast of a Catalina 27

 It was a bittersweet decision.
 We had to bring our sailboat home.
 Our plans for next year did not include the stress of putting our sailboat in only to use it a few times.
 We thought that we would put our Catalina 27 on our lot next to the cottage.
-This would save the cost of the boat yard and she would be more protected from the blistering winds of the harbor.
+This would save the cost of the boatyard and she would be more protected from the blistering winds of the harbor.
 The one problem was the mast.
 Since we bought her we have never lowered the mast.
-There are plenty of YouTube videos on single handedly un-stepping a mast from a trailerable sailboat.
-However I struggled finding reference material on the process for larger boats.
-Specifically a step by step guide that one could use as reference to lowering a mast.
+There are plenty of YouTube videos on single-handedly un-stepping a mast from a trailerable sailboat.
+However, I struggled to find reference material on the process for larger boats.
+Specifically a step by step guide that one could use as a reference to dropping a mast on a Catalina 27.
 It just doesn’t exist.
-Hopefully you will find this a useful bit of information for your own boat.
+Hopefully, you will find this a useful bit of information for your own boat.
 This assumes that you’re using a crane or a gin-pole and have at least one or two helpers.